 CCSS Grade-Level Standards DLM Essential Elements Vocabulary Acquisition and Use L.7.4 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 7 reading and content, choosing flexibly from a range of strategies. a.
 Use context (e.g., the overall meaning of a sentence or paragraph; a word's position or function in a sentence) as a clue to the meaning of a word or phrase. b.
 Use common, grade-appropriate Greek or Latin affixes and roots as clues to the meaning of a word (e.g., belligerent, bellicose, rebel). c.
 Consult general and specialized reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to find the pronunciation of a word or determine or clarify its precise meaning or its part of speech. d.
 Verify the preliminary determination of the meaning of a word or phrase (e.g., by checking the inferred meaning in context or in a dictionary).
 ELA.EE.L.7.4 Demonstrate knowledge of word meanings. a.
 Use context to determine which word is missing from a text. b.
 Use frequently occurring root words (e.g., like) and the words that result when affixes are added (e.g., liked, disliked, liking). c.
 Seek clarification and meaning support when unfamiliar words are encountered while reading or communicating. d.
-Not applicable L.7.5 Demonstrate understanding of figurative language, word relationships, and nuances in word meanings. a.
-Interpret figures of speech (e.g., literary, biblical, and ELA.EE.L.7.5 Demonstrate understanding of word relationships and use. a.
-Identify the literal and nonliteral meanings of words in a.
-Interpret lightes of specer (e.g., interary, biblical, and mythological allusions) in context. b.
+Not applicable L.7.5 Demonstrate understanding of figurative language, word relationships, and nuances in word meanings.
+ELA.EE.L.7.5 Demonstrate understanding of word relationships and use. a.
+Interpret figures of speech (e.g., literary, biblical, and mythological allusions) in context. b.
 Use the relationship between particular words (e.g., synonym/antonym, analogy) to better understand each of the words. c.
-Distinguish among the connotations (associations) of words with similar denotations (definitions) (e.g., refined, respectful, polite, diplomatic, condescending). b.
+Distinguish among the connotations (associations) of words with similar denotations (definitions) (e.g., refined, respectful, polite, diplomatic, condescending). a.
+Identify the literal and nonliteral meanings of words in context. b.
 Demonstrate understanding of synonyms and antonyms. c.
 Not applicable